-A huge stripy barn inside, with no aisles for easier preaching.
-As in the Franciscan church in Florence, Santa Croce, the renaissance rich were keen to buy burial space in Franciscan churches to show their humble penitence, to counter their sinfully profiting from usury.
+A huge stripy hall inside, aisle-less for easier preaching.
+As in Santa Croce, the Franciscan church in Florence, the wealthy were here keen to buy burial space in Franciscan churches to show their humility and penitence.

-The back wall has high and hard to see damaged detached frescos.
-The one of a choir of angels from the Coronation of the Virgin was begun in 1447 on the city's Porta Romana by Sassetta, possibly already outlined in sinopia by Simone Martini.
+The back wall has high, and hard to see, damaged detached frescos.
+The one of a choir of angels from the Coronation of the Virgin was begun in 1447 on the city's Porta Romana by Sassetta, having been possibly already outlined in sinopia by Simone Martini.
 Sassetta contracted pneumonia from working outdoors and died on 1st April 1450, It was finished in several attempts from 1458 to 1466 by his colleague Sano di Pietro, using Sassetta's full-size cartoons.
 The other is from the Porta Pispini and is by Sano di Pietro.
 Lower down are tombs of the Salimbeni family.

 The north transept has a Martyrdom of Saint Martina by Pietro da Cortona and the huge doorway by Francesco di Giorgio Martini taken from the facade of the church in the early 20th century.

-The first chapel at the left of the east end has
+The first chapel at the left end of the east end has

 a fresco panel of the Madonna and Child Enthroned.
 The next

-before the apse have the highlight Lorenzettis restored for the big
+before the apse have the highlight Lorenzetti frescoes restored for the big

 Ambrogio Lorenzetti exhibition in Siena in 2017/18.
-The left hand one,
+The left hand chapel,

 the Bandini-Piccolomini has